Pablo Chinchilla

 How many KARS events have you participated in?

 At the moment, I have only participated in one event.
-It was this event on Pico and Vermont; a bunch of KYCC stands were set up, and they were all promoting different things, but I was there to promote KARS.
-At first, I was really nervous about talking to people, but I slowly started talking.
+It was this event on Pico and Vermont; a bunch of KYCC [booths] were set up, and they were all promoting different things, but I was there to promote KARS.
+At first, I was really nervous about talking to people, but I slowly started [engaging].
 I was informing people about opioids and stimulants and how there was a rise in fentanyl a couple of years back.
 I also gave people pamphlets of information and Narcan, so just in case they ever see someone having an overdose, they can save their lives.

-Although I only participated in one event, I want to participate in more because I want to continue to help my community.
-Hopefully, throughout my work, I'm able to save a life even though I won't directly know.
+Although I only participated in one event, I want to participate in more [to continue helping] my community.
+Hopefully, throughout my work, I’m able to save a life, even though I won’t know them directly.

 Why do you think some teens abuse drugs and alcohol?